Bash on Ubuntu on Windows: What Works and What Doesn't

 ls -la

-The inverse—editing files from Windows while running Linux tools—works better when files live on the Windows side.
+Editing files from Windows while running Linux tools works better when files live on the Windows side.
 But performance is noticeably slower than native Linux file I/O.

 File synchronization issues

-I wanted to use Bash for command-line work while editing code in Windows editors.
-The setup should work: put projects on C: (Windows), access them via /mnt/c (Linux), edit in Windows, run commands in Bash.
+I wanted Bash for command-line work while editing code in Windows editors.
+Put projects on C: (Windows), access via /mnt/c (Linux), edit in Windows, run commands in Bash.

-In practice, file watching broke.
+File watching broke completely.
 Tools like Webpack and Gulp watch for file changes.
-When I edited files in Windows, the Linux side didn't detect changes reliably.
+When I edited files in Windows, the Linux side didn't detect changes.
 Build tools that rely on inotify (Linux's file change notification) don't work with /mnt paths.

 No terminal tabs

 The Bash window is a single instance.
-You can't open tabs.
-If you need multiple terminals (which I do constantly), you manage separate windows with Alt+Tab.
+There are no tabs, so multiple terminals means separate windows managed with Alt+Tab.

-This gets messy fast.
-With 10 terminal windows open, finding the right one is tedious.
-Tools like tmux help, but they're not as ergonomic as native terminal tabs.
+This gets messy fast with 10 terminal windows open. tmux helps, but it's not as ergonomic as native terminal tabs.

 Can you install zsh and other shells?